 It is highly desirable that students should begin their work with the first day of the semester as indicated in the calendar, since losses which are incurred then can never be fully made up and the student is at a disadvantage throughout the year.
 Students may be admitted at any time, but it is strongly recommended that studies begin with the fall semester.
 This is considered so important that the Regents have fixed a fee for late registration.
-Every student, unless excused by the Faculty, is required to attend at least three recitations or laboratory exercises daily.
+Every student in the preparatory department, unless excused by the Student Standing Committee, is required to attend four recitations or laboratory exercises daily.
 Parents or guardians who desire information concerning the conduct, class standing, or punctuality of the student, can obtain the same at any time by application to the Registrar, as a careful record is kept of the work and character of each student.
 Such a report will be regularly sent at the end of each semester.